 How long is the recording of each interview?
 How long does the editing process take?

 One full interview generally lasts around an hour.
 The work could, however, be divided among a number of people.
 The interview could be, for instance, divided by time into 10 to 15-minute blocks or by pages on the Word document.

 The transcriptions to be edited are already fairly accurate.
 Our official partner is Verb8tm (the company who creates transcriptions for NPR).
 However, we find parts of the text may need a little polishing before publication.
 Some similar-sounding words such as “their” and “they’re” also tend to be transcribed wrongly.
 That's why we are most grateful for a little assistance.

-Essentially, excessive editing is not required since we aim for an expansive conversational style which captures the spirit of the exchange.
+Excessive editing is not required as we aim for an expansive conversational style which captures the spirit of the exchange.
 Think of a cross between The Paris Review's in-depth interviews and NPR's Fresh Air.

 We trust editors to use their own judgment, eliminating most instances of filler words or expressions of hesitation (um, er, you know, etc.) so as long as the interview retains a natural conversational tone.

 Sometimes an interviewee will repeat an expression for emphasis.
 Unless it is an obvious redundancy, we generally retain repetitions because we wish to give of glimpse of the writer’s thinking process and speaking style.